vanus-labs/docs/content/vanus-ai/how-to/website-embedding.md

 5. Set your preferred **Quick Question**⑨, and then click **confirm**⑩.

 ![website-embedding-8](images/website-embedding-8.webp)

+For more detailed instructions on configuring your AI Application correctly, please refer to the [**App Settings Documentation**](https://docs.vanus.ai/vanus-ai/beginning/app-settings/).

 6. Go to the **Dashboard**⑪ page and copy the Code in **Method 2**⑫.